 9. Capture the Beauty of the Golden Hour

 As the sun goes down, people who are strolling on the beach or the pier in the late afternoon love to watch the colors change and the sun melt into the water.
-Three of the most popular locations among locals for sunset viewing are Sawtell, Red Rock, and Moonee Beach headlands.
+When considering what to do in Coffs Harbour, make sure to visit three of the most popular locations among locals for sunset viewing: Sawtell, Red Rock, and Moonee Beach headlands.

 As far as beach vacations go, nothing beats a breathtaking view of the east coast of Australia.